demisto/content/Packs/FeedMajesticMillion/Integrations/MajesticMillion/README.md

 Majestic Million

 ## Troubleshooting

-Ingesting a Million indicators might cause performance issues.
+Ingesting a million indicators may cause performance issues.
-The suggested default value is 100k.
-Upon encountering performance issues, please consider lowing the limit.
+The default value is 100k.
+If you encounter performance issues, consider decreasing the limit.

 ## Configure Majestic Million on Cortex XSOAR